Smartphones allow us to connect with the rest of the world from anywhere, but there are some places where it's not the smartest thing to do.

 For wireless CarPlay:

 1. Turn on your car.

 6. In Available Cars, choose your model.

 8. Call Siri via either the voice control button on the steering wheel or by holding the home button in the CarPlay dashboard for a couple seconds.

 What cars support CarPlay?

 Alright, so you need to buy a new car and one of your dealbreakers is CarPlay.
 Which cars support CarPlay?
-Luckily, there are over 400 car models that support Apple's infotainment system and that list is continually growing.
+As of 2021 there are hundreds and hundreds of car models that support Apple's infotainment system, and that list is continually growing.